maty0609/CLEU2023-DEVWKS-2998/workshop/03-create-flux-git-repos.md

 You are going to create 2 Flux Source Repositories: one for `dev` environment and one for `prod` environment.

 Let's start with forking application repository `https://github.com/natilik/CLEU2023-DEVWKS-2998.git`.
+Don't forget to untick 'Copy the main branch only'.
+We will need `main` and `dev` branches.
+I will explain later.
 This repository will represents our application.

 ```bash
 cd /home/developer/src